“No one is born a great writer. We all start at zero.”

 After reading several personal development books, I asked myself, “What if I could earn a full-time income doing what I love?”

-Earning a full-time income as a writer?
+Earn a full-time income as a writer?
 It sounded too good to be true!

 But I was committed to following my dreams of becoming a full-time writer and author.
-I’d rather be a broke, starving writer doing work I love than be a wealthy investment banker and hate myself.
+I’d rather be a broke, starving writer, doing work I love, than be a wealthy investment banker and hate myself.

 Even though I had no idea how to write a book, I sat down at the computer and started typing away.
 Word by word, sentence by sentence, I wrote my first book.

 Six years after I wrote down my goal of becoming a full-time writer, I finally got my first book published.

 A year later, I had my first $12,000+ month in royalties from Amazon Kindle alone.
 I was hooked!

 Since then, I’ve written and published 27 books, started a publishing company, and taught over 50,000 students through my online training courses on writing, publishing, and marketing.